Klook.com

 Tuesday, February 28, 2017

-Cagayan ARC Clusters identified as World Bank-IPAC project sites
+Cagayan ARC Clusters identified as proposed World Bank-IPAC project sites

 There are two Agrarian Reform Community (ARC) Clusters in Cagayan province which were identified as project sites for the National Economic and Development Authority (NEDA) approved World Bank- Inclusive Partnership for AgriculturalCompetitiveness (IPAC) project.
 The project is aimed at helping farmers improve their standard of living, reduce poverty incidence, and develop the agri-business industry in the province in general.